 - Passengers in a vehicle used for transportation for compensation, such as a taxi or bus;

 - Possession in the living quarters of a motor home, house coach, or house trailer; or

-- In the passenger area of a motor vehicle;
+- You were in the passenger area of a motor vehicle;

-- On a public highway or the right-of-way of a public highway of Colorado;
+- The car was on a public highway or the right-of-way of a public highway in Colorado;

-In Colorado, it is a petty offense for anyone under 21 to possess or consume alcohol or be in possession of alcohol.
+In Colorado, it is a petty offense for anyone under 21 to possess or consume an alcoholic beverage.
 A first offense can result in a fine of up to $100 and require completion of a substance abuse education program approved by the state.
 A second or subsequent offense can result in increased penalties.

 - 23 C.F.R.
 1270.3(a)

 - CRS 42-4-1305.5; People v.
 Hill, (1996) 929 P.2d 735.

 - CRS 42-4-1305; CRS 42-4-1305.5; CRS 42-4-1701.

 - Conrad Swanson, Alcohol in public, sort of.
 Denver to allow common liquor consumption areas, Denver Post; Scott Miller, No more walking and drinking in Vail Village, Vail Daily.